 How do I know the correct rate of sales tax to charge?

 Services are generally taxed at the location where the service is provided to the customer.
-Utility services are taxed where the meter is located.
-Refer to Sales Tax Regulation 1-006, Retail Sale or Sale at Retail, and Local Option Sales and Use Tax Regulation 9-007, Cities – Change or Alteration of City Boundaries.
+Refer to Sales Tax Regulation 1-006, Retail Sale or Sale at Retail, and Local Sales and Use Tax Regulation 9-007, Cities – Change or Alteration of City Boundaries.

 If I purchase a taxable item or service in a city that is located in a county that imposes a county sales and use tax, do I pay the state tax, city tax, AND county tax, too?

-No, the county tax is only imposed on taxable sales within the boundaries of the county, but outside the city boundaries of any city that imposes a city sales tax.
-Taxable sales made in a city that is located in a county with a county sales tax will be subject to the state rate and the city rate only.
-Taxable sales made within a county that imposes a county sales tax, but outside any city limits of a city that imposes a city sales tax, will be subject to the state rate and the county rate only.
+Dakota County’s tax is only imposed on taxable sales within the boundaries of the county, but outside the city boundary of any city that imposes a city sales tax.
+Taxable sales made in a city that is located in Dakota County will be subject to the state rate and the city rate only.
+Taxable sales made within Dakota County, but outside a city that imposes a city sales tax, will be subject to the state rate and the Dakota County rate only.

-For example, a taxable purchase made in Emerson (which does not impose a local option sales tax) is subject to the state sales tax rate of 5.5%, plus the county sales tax rate of 0.5%, for a total sales tax rate of 6.0%.
-Please be aware that Emerson is actually located within three counties, those being Dakota, Dixon, and Thurston counties.
-For taxable sales made to addresses in Emerson that are also inside of Dakota County, the correct tax is 5.5% state tax and .5% county tax.
+For example, a taxable purchase made in Emerson (which does not impose a local sales tax) is subject to the state sales tax rate of 5.5%, plus the county sales tax rate of 0.5%, for a total sales tax rate of 6%.
+Please be aware that Emerson is located within three counties: Dakota, Dixon, and Thurston counties.
+For taxable sales made to addresses in that part of Emerson that is inside of Dakota County, the correct tax is 5.5% state tax, plus the 0.5% county tax.
 The total tax would be 6%.
-For taxable sales made to addresses in Emerson that are not located inside of Dakota County, the correct tax rate is only the 5.5% state tax.
+For taxable sales made to addresses in Emerson that are not located inside of Dakota County, the correct tax rate is the 5.5% state tax.

-A taxable purchase made in South Sioux City (one of the two cities within Dakota County imposing a city sales tax) is subject to the state sales tax rate of 5.5%, plus the city sales tax rate for South Sioux City of 1.5%, for a total sales tax rate of 7.0%.
+A taxable purchase made in South Sioux City (one of the cities within Dakota County that imposes a city sales tax) is subject to the state sales tax rate of 5.5%, plus the city sales tax rate for South Sioux City of 1.5%, for a total sales tax rate of 7%.
 No county sales tax is due on sales made within the boundaries of South Sioux City.

 When will I receive my sales tax return?